I often get letters that are passionate about the expressive arts. Here is a letter from a 22-year-old expressive artist.

-I privately art journaled and process painted alone in my studio for ten years before I started facilitating art.
+I art journaled alone in my studio for ten years before I started facilitating art.
 I facilitated art with teens in jail and in healthcare with special needs populations without any sort of formal designation.
-I found confidence through living the expressive arts process from the inside out.
-I only pursued extra training once I was financially secure in a full-time job.
+I lived the expressive arts process from the inside out.
+I only pursued more expensive professional training once I was financially secure in a full-time art government-funded facilitation job.

 7. Don't Measure Your Worth by the Money You Make

-Do not let the money you make - or do not make - as an expressive artist affect your self-esteem.
-I sense that we are in a "proliferation" phase in the healing/expressive arts where many of us are passionately creating while facilitating part-time or on a volunteer basis.
+I sense that we are in a "proliferation" phase in the expressive arts.
+Many of us are passionately facilitating part-time or on a volunteer basis.
 We might need to be open to other streams of income to support our practice.
 There is no failure in this.
+Do not let the money you make - or do not make - as an expressive artist and facilitator affect your self-esteem.

-As we solidify the expressive arts as a valuable emotional healing modality in the world, forerunners such as yourself have to be willing to demonstrate, illustrate and proliferate the work.
+Before we solidify the expressive arts as a valuable healing modality to the mainstream culture, forerunners such as yourself have to be willing to demonstrate, illustrate and proliferate the work.
 Be a living example of the expressive arts in action.
 You are important.
-Trust your passion, and take action on all of your intuitions step-by-step.
+Trust your passion, and take action on your intuitions step-by-step.

 8. Be Part of the Expressive Arts Movement.

-We are opening art and dance studios.
-We are marketing our classes and web pages online.
-We are sharing the value of the expressive arts with all who can hear.
-We are spreading the word, and great interest is now erupting in art therapy, expressive arts, intuitive art, and art for healing.
-Part of our task as an expressive arts collective is to continue to write, teach and share the benefits of what we are experiencing, so that the expressive arts can become more mainstream.
+We are spreading the word, and interest is now erupting in art therapy, the expressive arts, intuitive art, and art for healing.
+Part of our task as a collective is to continue to write, teach and share the benefits of what we are experiencing so that art and authentic self-expression can become more mainstream.

-9. Trust your Passion - Intense passion for your unique approach in the expressive arts carves the path to your purpose and can override common consensus opinions about what is possible.
-Daily, practically combining passion with action in my area of interest has carried me far.
-I still make every effort to follow through on every intuition to further my purpose - step-by-step - every day.
+9. Trust your Passion - Passion for your unique approach carves the path to your purpose and can override the consensus opinions about what is possible.
+You have to be a passionate self-starter.
+Combining passion with action in my area of interest has carried me far.
+I make every effort to follow through on every intuition - step-by-step - every day.